 In the marine industry, dolphins aren’t just gregarious aquatic mammals.
 The moniker also refers to man-made structures used for berthing and mooring (or docking and securing) boats, ships and ferries.
 Conventional dolphins consist of anywhere from three to 50 piles and help provide extra docking space when piers are full.

 Traditionally, wooden piles have been the material of choice for approach dolphins.
-For most applications, fiber reinforced polymer (FRP) has usurped wood as the preferred material.
-FRP breasting dolphins are resistant to the rot caused by constant exposure to sun and water and cannot be inhabited or damaged by marine life.
+For most applications, Fiber Reinforced Polymer (FRP) has usurped wood as the preferred material.
+FRP breasting dolphins are resistant to the rot caused by constant exposure to sun, salt and water and cannot be inhabited or damaged by marine life.
+We use larger diameter StormStrong® pilings to produce our dolphins.
 Given its high strength, a single FRP dolphin can be installed in place of wood dolphins that are made of timber bundles, providing significant cost savings during installation.

 We specialize in breasting dolphins crafted from FiberPILE, which can easily replace clusters of timbers with just one pile––without sacrificing strength or durability.
 In fact, our FiberPILE dolphins are known for their lower installation cost, better structural performance, and long-lasting lifespan in comparison to traditional mooring dolphins.
 To learn more about dolphin options or to speak with a member of our team about which dolphin type would be the best solution for your marine needs, contact us.

 Please fill out the form below and we will reach out to you as soon as possible!